Taioku/hyprlaif/README.md

 ---
 > **🚨 DO NOT DELETE THE HYPRLAIF FOLDER AFTER INSTALLATION!**
 >
 > The hyprlaif folder contains the source files that are linked to your system configuration.
-Deleting this folder will break your setup and remove access to your configuration backups.
+Deleting this folder will break your setup and remove your configuration backups.

 ---